 Location.
-35° 5.159′ N, 82° 15.833′ W. Marker is in Landrum, South Carolina, in Greenville County.
-Marker can be reached from Campbell Covered Bridge Road.
+35° 5.159′ N, 82° 15.845′ W. Marker is in Landrum, South Carolina, in Greenville County.
+Marker is on Campbell Covered Bridge Road.
 Touch for map.
-Marker is located on the grounds of the Campbell's Covered Bridge Historic Park.
 Marker is in this post office area: Landrum SC 29356, United States of America.
+Touch for directions.

 Other nearby markers.
-Campbell’s Covered Bridge (a few steps from this marker); a different marker also named Campbell's Covered Bridge (within shouting distance of this marker); Cherokee Foothills (approx. 3.4 miles away); Manufacturing Site (was approx. 4.2 miles away but has been reported missing. ); William Few Bridge (approx. 5 miles away); To the Glory of God (approx. 5.1 miles away); David Barton Home Site (approx. 5.7 miles away); O'Neal Village (approx. 5.7 miles away); Holly Springs (approx. 5.9 miles away); Holly Springs Rock Wall (approx. 5.9 miles away).
+At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
+A different marker also named Campbell's Covered Bridge (a few steps from this marker); a different marker also named Campbell's Covered Bridge (within shouting Cherokee Foothills (approx. 3.4 miles away); William Few Bridge (approx. 5 miles away); To the Glory of God (approx. 5.1 miles away); David Barton Home Site (approx. 5.7 miles away); O'Neal Village (approx. 5.7 miles away); Holly Springs (approx. 5.9 miles away); Holly Springs Rock Wall (approx. 5.9 miles away); Holly Springs School (approx. 5.9 miles away).
 Touch for a list and map of all markers in Landrum.

 Also see . . .